opengsn/docs/javascript-client/advanced.md

 - **paymasterAddress** - The most important (and only mandatory) configuration parameter.
 The paymaster contract is the one who actually pays for the request.
 - **preferredRelays** - list of relays to use first.
-Without this parameter, the client selects a relay from the available registered relays on the RelayHub
+Without this parameter, the client selects a relayer from the available registered relays on the RelayHub
 - **loggerConfiguration** - set of configuration for logging server:
     - **logLevel** - what level to log : `debug`/`info`/`warn`/`error`. defaults to `info`
     - **loggerUrl** - URL of log server. default to none (don't send logs to centralized server)